augusthottie/university-data-story/README.md

 ## Acknowledgments

 [Thank You angelhack for this challange.]

-If you have a Power BI account, you can access and interact with the file by downloading a local copy and opening it in your Power BI desktop application.
-Link to download PowerBI Desktop app &rarr; https://powerbi.microsoft.com/en-us/downloads/

 Feel free to modify this outline and add any additional information that you feel is necessary.
 Good luck with your project!